This story originally appeared in January 2020. We have updated it to include the results of the Point-in-Time Count released in August.

 But hearing even one story about what led someone to lose their home is deeply troubling — as it should be.
 I felt uncomfortably aware of my privilege, and I also understood that under different circumstances (a job loss, serious car accident or other medical emergency), I could be in any one of these people’s shoes.

 One bright spot in my evening, and incredible coincidence, was running into a formerly homeless man I interviewed last year as part of our series as he was getting off of work.
 Clarence Betts wound up homeless in Midtown after battling depression after his sister’s death, and one of Midtown Blue’s Public Safety Officers, Chandral Pickett, helped him find work last October as a security guard after finding out he had experience in the field.
 He is one of six people Officer Pickett has helped find a home or housing in the past six months.

 I hadn’t heard from Clarence lately, but he has crossed my mind often.
 I have wondered if he has kept the same job, remained off the streets and in the high spirits he was in when I met him for coffee last year.
 Seeing him in that security guard uniform, tired but smiling after a long day, gave me hope — it is proof that taking an individualized approach yields long lasting results.

 The 2020 Point-in-Time Count data report won’t be available until this fall, but there is plenty to do in the meantime.
 Important work is happening across our city, and there are many ways to get involved.
-If you’ve been motivated by this story or our recent three-part “Untangling Homelessness” series on our website, please consider volunteering for a food ministry, homeless outreach program or warming center or organizing a coat and blanket drive at your workplace.
+If you’ve been motivated by this story or our ongoing “Untangling Homelessness” series on our website, please consider volunteering for a food ministry, homeless outreach program or warming center or organizing a coat and blanket drive at your workplace.